December 20, 2024

 • Adrian Suppes

-Adrian is the current Editor-in-Chief and a third-year student working on a Bachelor of Arts in Music major and Journalism minor.
-In his free time, Adrian enjoys mountain biking and disc golfing.
+Adrian is the current Editor-in-Chief and a fourth-year student working on a Bachelor of Arts in Music major and Journalism minor.
+In addition to the Chimes, Adrian works as a zipline tour guide and a peer career advisor.

 Leave a Reply